 Originally from Pennsylvania, Karen studied at Penn State University and Wilkes University where she earned a bachelor’s degree in English Education.
 She has lived in North Carolina twenty years and earned her Master’s in Counseling degree from Campbell University.
 Karen is a Licensed Clinical Mental Health Counselor licensed in North Carolina.

-Emily is a Licensed Clinical Mental Health Counselor Associate, Licensed Clinical Addictions Specialist, and EMDR Therapist-in-Training.
-She has earned her Master’s degree in Clinical Mental Health Counseling from the University of North Carolina at Pembroke in December 2016 and her Bachelor’s degree in Business Administration with a concentration in Marketing in 2006 from the University of North Carolina at Wilmington.
+Emily is a Licensed Clinical Mental Health Counselor, Licensed Clinical Addictions Specialist, and EMDR Therapist.
+She earned her Master’s degree in Clinical Mental Health Counseling from the University of North Carolina at Pembroke in December 2016 and her Bachelor’s degree in Business Administration with a concentration in Marketing in 2006 from the University of North Carolina at Wilmington.

-Emily’s experience includes working in an agency specializing in outpatient substance use disorder treatment and outpatient mental health settings for non-addiction related treatment.
+Emily’s experience includes working in agencies specializing in outpatient substance use disorder treatment and outpatient mental health settings for non-addiction related treatment.
 Emily utilizes an integrative approach to cater to each individual’s treatment goals.
 She provides individuals with various therapeutic approaches, including EMDR therapy (Eye Movement Desensitization Reprocessing therapy), motivational interviewing, acceptance and commitment therapy, cognitive behavioral therapy, dialectical behavioral therapy, and mindfulness.